 Dennis DetrieHead Coach of Women’s Soccer

-Dennis Detrie enters his 10th season as the St. Norbert College women’s soccer coach.
-The Green Knights are 90-68-6 under his direction and have advanced to the Midwest Conference Tournament in seven of his first nine seasons.
+Dennis Detrie enters his 11th season as the St. Norbert College women’s soccer coach.
+The Green Knights are 103-72-9 under his direction and have advanced to the Midwest Conference Tournament in eight of his 10 seasons.

 The Green Knights, who had the second-most wins in school history in 2012 when they finished 13-4-3, claimed their second Midwest Conference title under Detrie during the 2011 season.
 St. Norbert went 11-8-1 overall and 7-1-1 in league action and hosted the conference tournament at Schneider Stadium.